 If you can physically handle the size (the tube is about four feet long and weighs around 20 pounds), this is the telescope I recommend to almost everyone.

-Celestron NexStar 6SE ($500-$600)
+Celestron NexStar 6SE / NexStar Evolution 6 ($800-$1,400)

 The trade-off compared to the 8-inch Dobsonian is aperture: 6 inches versus 8 inches means you collect less light.
 But the GoTo convenience and tracking capability make it the better choice if you are interested in showing objects to guests at a star party or dipping your toes into planetary astrophotography.
+Note that prices for SCTs have crept up substantially in 2025-2026 due to component and tariff pressure.

-Sky-Watcher Virtuoso GTi 150P ($350)
+Sky-Watcher Virtuoso GTi 150P ($395)

 A motorized 6-inch tabletop Dobsonian that connects to your phone via Wi-Fi.
 The SynScan app drives the motors to find and track objects.
 It sits in a beautiful middle ground between the pure simplicity of a manual Dob and the full GoTo experience of the NexStar.
 Excellent value.

-Smart Telescopes: The New Frontier ($600-$2,500)
+Smart Telescopes: The New Frontier ($300-$2,500)

 Smart telescopes have exploded onto the scene, and they represent a genuine revolution for urban astronomers and newcomers.
 These devices use electronic sensors instead of (or alongside) eyepieces, stacking multiple short exposures in real time to reveal objects invisible to the naked eye -- even from light-polluted city skies.
+Two new entrants from ZWO have crashed the budget end of this category.

-Unistellar eQuinox 3 ($2,199)
+Unistellar eQuinox 3 ($2,499)

 The eQuinox 3 is a fully automated smart telescope.
 Set it on a tripod, open the app, and within minutes it plate-solves (identifies its exact pointing position using star patterns), aligns itself, and begins delivering live-stacked images of nebulae, galaxies, and star clusters to your phone or tablet.
 The image you see after a few minutes of stacking is genuinely stunning -- color detail in the Orion Nebula, spiral arms in the Whirlpool Galaxy, dust lanes in Andromeda.